kaushikgopal/movies-usf-android/README.md

-# Movie search using a Unidirectional state flow
+# Movie search using a unidirectional state flow pattern

 This is an attempt at coming up with a unidirectional state flow pattern that uses the concepts of patterns like Redux, Cycle.js, MVI etc.